Azure/azureml-examples/README.md

 ## Notebooks

-Example notebooks are located in the [notebooks folder](notebooks).
+The main, tested example notebooks are located in the [notebooks directory](notebooks).
+Notebooks overviewing the Python SDK for key concepts in AML can be found in the [concepts directory](concepts).
+End to end tutorials can be found in the [tutorials directory](tutorials).

 **Training examples**
 path|compute|framework(s)|dataset|environment|distribution|other